MDLlife/MDL/cmd/mdl-cli/README.md

-  listAddresses         Lists all addresses in a given wallet listWallets           Lists all wallets stored in the wallet directory pendingTransactions   Get all unconfirmed transactions richlist              Get skycoin richlist send                  Send skycoin from a wallet or an address to a recipient address showConfig            Show cli configuration showSeed              Show wallet seed and seed passphrase status                Check the status of current Skycoin node transaction           Show detail info of specific transaction verifyAddress         Verify a skycoin address verifyTransaction     Verify if the specific transaction is spendable version               List the current version of Skycoin components walletAddAddresses    Generate additional addresses for a deterministic, bip44 or xpub wallet walletBalance         Check the balance of a wallet walletCreate          Create a new wallet walletHistory         Display the transaction history of specific wallet.
-Requires skycoin node rpc. walletKeyExport       Export a specific key from an HD wallet walletOutputs         Display outputs of specific wallet
+  listAddresses         Lists all addresses in a given wallet listWallets           Lists all wallets stored in the wallet directory pendingTransactions   Get all unconfirmed transactions richlist              Get mdl richlist send                  Send mdl from a wallet or an address to a recipient address showConfig            Show cli configuration showSeed              Show wallet seed and seed passphrase status                Check the status of current MDL node transaction           Show detail info of specific transaction verifyAddress         Verify a mdl address verifyTransaction     Verify if the specific transaction is spendable version               List the current version of MDL components walletAddAddresses    Generate additional addresses for a deterministic, bip44 or xpub wallet walletBalance         Check the balance of a wallet walletCreate          Create a new wallet walletHistory         Display the transaction history of specific wallet.
+Requires MDL node rpc. walletKeyExport       Export a specific key from an HD wallet walletOutputs         Display outputs of specific wallet